Aurora (given name)

 Aurora is a feminine given name, originating from the name of the ancient Roman goddess of dawn Aurora.
 Her tears were said to turn into the morning dew.
 Each morning she traveled in her chariot across the sky from east to west, proclaiming renewal with the rising of the sun.
 The Romans also associated the Northern Lights, or the Aurora borealis, with the goddess.
 Aurora is also traditionally the name of the princess in the fairy tale Sleeping Beauty and the many works of art it has inspired.
-The tale of a cursed princess who slept for one hundred years and was awakenened by the kiss of a prince might be considered a modern retelling of the ancient story of Aurora the dawn goddess, whose myths also include stories of a long sleep and an awakening at dawn.
+The tale of a cursed princess who slept for one hundred years and was awakened by the kiss of a prince might be considered a modern retelling of the ancient story of Aurora the dawn goddess, whose myths also include stories of a long sleep and an awakening at dawn.

 It was not in use in the Middle Ages but came into general use in Europe in the 17th century in Sweden, Spain and the Spanish-speaking world and Italy.
 It was used in the English-speaking world by the 18th century, but was rare until the 20th century.
 The name has been increasing in popularity in the United Kingdom and across Europe in recent years.
 The name entered the list of 100 most popular names for newborn girls in the United Kingdom in 2018.
 The increase in usage was attributed to a trend for “dreamy space names” among British parents who were influenced by social media.
 Aurora has also grown in popularity for girls in the United States in recent years.
-Names taken from mythology and those that had positive meanings or associations also increased in use for children born during the Covid-19 pandemic.
-It has ranked among the 100 most popular names for newborn girls since 2015 and was the 36th most popular name for American girls in 2021.
+Names taken from mythology and those that had positive meanings or associations also increased in use for children born during the COVID-19 pandemic.
+It has ranked among the 100 most popular names for newborn girls since 2015 and was the 16th most popular name for American girls in 2024.
+It also ranked among the top 100 names for newborn girls in Canada, ranking 53rd on that country's popularity chart in 2021.
+It was also among the 10 most popular names for girls in Brazil in 2023 and in Portugal in 2024.
 Rory is a modern English nickname for the name.